Skip to main content

 While research into model performance and hardware footprint reduction is in abundance, significant gaps remain in achieving strict output accuracy—especially in high-risk domains.
 These challenges are compounded by data curation practices that lack standardization and often operate without transparency.
 The prevailing momentum toward “bigger, better, faster” models have not been matched by equal rigor in accuracy assurance, leaving both the field of AI and its human consumers exposed to unverified outputs.
 To address this, this research proposes a Dynamic Certification Engine—a config-aware, metadata-driven labeling pipeline designed to assess and certify AI models for extreme emergency response.
 This system delivers actionable, real-time, trustable AI solutions tailored for on-campus, multi-building scenarios, where accuracy, latency, and human safety are paramount (Extreme Emergency scenarios).

-Guided tour (please select one tour when signing up at the registration desk – free for delegates)
+Guided tours (please select one tour when signing up at the registration desk – free for delegates)

 Maker Space